centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

   ```

 ### centreon monitoring agent
-Event if all protobuf objects are opentelemetry objects, grpc communication is made in streaming mode.
+Even if all protobuf objects are opentelemetry objects, grpc communication is made in streaming mode.
 It is more efficient, it allows reverse connection (engine can connect to an agent running in a DMZ) and
 Engine can send configuration on each config update.
 You can find all grpc definitions are agent/proto/agent.proto.
 Every time engine configuration is updated, we calculate configuration for each connected agent and send it on the wire if we find a difference with the old configuration.
 That's why each connection has a ```agent::MessageToAgent _last_config``` attribute.